singh-man/books/crackingTheCoding/18_advancedTopics.md

 ![](media/XI_03.JPG)

-Assume we are trying to find the shortest path from a to i.We'll use Dijkstra's algorithm to find the shortest path from a to all other nodes, from which we will clearly have the shortest path from a to i.
+Assume we are trying to find the shortest path from a to i.
+We'll use Dijkstra's algorithm to find the shortest path from a to all other nodes, from which we will clearly have the shortest path from a to i.

 We first initialize several variables:

 - path_weight[node]: maps from each node to the total weight of the shortest path.
 All values are initialized to infinity, except for path_weight[a] which is initialized to 0.
 - previous[node]: maps from each node to the previous node in the (current) shortest path.
 - remaining: a priority queue of all nodes in the graph, where each node's priority is defined by its path_weight.

 Once we've initialized these values, we can start adjusting the values of path_weight.